-- R5540.8 In calculating the time-on period, the count of years shall not be restarted unless the individual ceases to act in any one of the roles in paragraph R5540.7(a) to (d) for a minimum period.
-This minimum period is a consecutive period equal to at least the cooling-off period determined in accordance with paragraphs R5540.13 to R5540.15 as applicable to the role in which the individual served in the year immediately before ceasing such involvement. - 5540.8 A1 For example: - An individual who served as Engagement Leader for four years followed by three years off can only act thereafter as a Key Sustainability Assurance Leader on the same Sustainability Assurance Engagement for three further years (making a total of seven cumulative years47).
-Thereafter, that individual is required to cool off in accordance with paragraph R5540.17.
+R5540.8 In calculating the time-on period, the count of years shall not be restarted unless the individual ceases to act in any one of the roles in paragraph R5540.7(a) to (d) for a minimum period.
+This minimum period is a consecutive period equal to at least the cooling-off period determined in accordance with paragraphs R5540.13 to R5540.15 as applicable to the role in which the individual served in the year immediately before ceasing such involvement.

+5540.8 A1 For example:

+- An individual who served as Engagement Leader for four years followed by three years off can only act thereafter as a Key Sustainability Assurance Leader on the same Sustainability Assurance Engagement for three further years (making a total of seven cumulative years43).
+Thereafter, that individual is required to cool off in accordance with paragraph R5540.17. - An individual who served as Engagement Partner for two years for the audit of the Sustainability Assurance Client's Financial Statements might be appointed as the individual responsible for performing the Engagement Quality Review for the Sustainability Assurance Engagement for five further years.
+Thereafter, that individual is required to cool off in accordance with paragraph R5540.18.

-46 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of listed companies, listed registered schemes or registrable superannuation entities in Australia.
+42 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of listed companies, listed registered schemes or registrable superannuation entities in Australia.

-47 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of listed companies, listed registered schemes or registrable superannuation entities in Australia.
+43 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of listed companies, listed registered schemes or registrable superannuation entities in Australia.